 The opposite of concatenate in Excel is splitting the contents of one cell into multiple cells.
 This can be done in a few different ways:

 - Text to Columns feature

-With the Merge Cells add-in for Excel, you can efficiently do both:
+With the Merge Cells add-in included in Ultimate Suite for Excel, you can efficiently do both: